2014-15 General Catalog

 The University of Iowa Honors Program enriches the intellectual and personal lives of outstanding undergraduates across the University.
-It provides academic opportunities, cocurricular programs, special recognitions, and social events, many held in the award-winning Blank Honors Center.
-It also sponsors three residential communities for honors students, all located close to the Blank Honors Center.
+It provides academic opportunities, cocurricular programs, special recognitions, and social events, many of which are held in the award-winning Blank Honors Center.
+It also sponsors two residential communities for honors students, all located near the Blank Honors Center.

-New transfer students who have a cumulative g.p.a. of at least 3.50 with at least 24 s.h. of college credit are also offered membership in honors.
+New transfer students who have a cumulative g.p.a. of at least 3.50 and have earned at least 24 s.h. of college credit are offered membership in the honors program.
 Transfer students with less than 24 s.h. of college credit are considered for honors on the same basis as are students who enter the University directly from high school.

 Continuing University of Iowa students who maintain a UI cumulative g.p.a. of at least 3.33 are eligible to join the honors program.

 To remain in the honors program and to graduate with University honors, students must maintain a University of Iowa cumulative g.p.a. of at least 3.33 and complete specific honors program requirements.
 For more information about joining the University of Iowa Honors Program, see Joining Honors on the program's web site.

 COLLEGIATE HONORS AND HONORS IN THE MAJOR

 In addition to graduating with University honors through the University of Iowa Honors Program, students may graduate with collegiate honors or honors in their majors.
 Each college and/or major sets its own requirements for graduation with honors.
 Graduation with collegiate honors and with honors in the major are recognized at commencement and are noted on the student's transcript.
 Visit the individual Catalog sections to learn about requirements for collegiate honors or honors in the major.Back To Top

 Graduation with University Honors

 Students must accept a formal invitation from the University of Iowa Honors Program in order to become members; see "Joining the Honors Program" above.